srobo/team-emails/SR2020/2020-05-26-virtual-competition-dropped-out-teams.md

 Hello!

-We understand that you dropped out of Student Robotics 2020.
-However, given the situation regarding COVID-19 and our switch to a virtual competition, your circumstances may have changed.
+We understand that were unable to compete in the Student Robotics 2020 competition.
+However, given the situation regarding COVID-19 and our [transition to a virtual competition](https://studentrobotics.org/news/2020-05-22-virtual-competition-transition/), we're wondering if you may be interested in competing again?

 **We would like to invite your team to compete in the virtual competition for Student Robotics 2020**.
 We have designed this competition so that all participants can work 100% remotely.